joannakl/cs102/projects/project3_logs.markdown

 - The data file should be read only once!
 Your program needs to store the data in memory resident data structures.

-- You may not use any of the collection classes that were not covered in cs101 (for this assignment, do not use `LinkedList`, `Stack`, `Queue`, `PriorityQueue`, or any classes implementing the `Map` interface).
-You can, and should, use the `ArrayList` class.
+- You may not use any  classes implementing the `Map` interface).
+You may not use the `LinkedList` class implemented in Java libraries.

 - You may use any exception-related classes.